Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 Your customers’ shopping experience ends at checkout, so it’s important to leave a good last impression.

 When designing the floor plan for your grocery store, include staffed and self-checkout options.
 This combination helps reduce bottlenecks and caters to different customer preferences.
+That said, it depends on your business— self-checkout isn’t a perfect fit for every store.

 Related Read: Self-Checkout vs. Cashier Lanes: What's Best for a Grocery Store?